This post may contain affiliate links. Read my whole disclosure here.

-If you feel that you failed as a mom and you get to read these lines, I truly hope that you’ll find here the motivation you need to let go of all the negative feelings.
+If you feel like you failed as a mom, I truly hope that you’ll find here the motivation you need to let go of all the negative feelings.

 I just want you to know this: you have not failed!
 You are not alone!
 You are a good mom who will become even better with every lesson you learn along the way!